DimitrisKok/FMS-ODATA-MCP/dev_stuf/NPM_PUBLISHING.md

 # NPM Publishing Guide

-This guide walks through the process of publishing the `fms-odata-mcp` package to NPM.
+This guide walks through the process of publishing the `filemaker-odata-mcp` package to NPM.

 ## Prerequisites